hashicorp/terraform-provider-aws/website/docs/r/kms_key.html.markdown

 * `custom_key_store_id` - (Optional) ID of the KMS [Custom Key Store](https://docs.aws.amazon.com/kms/latest/developerguide/create-cmk-keystore.html) where the key will be stored instead of KMS (eg CloudHSM).
 * `customer_master_key_spec` - (Optional) Specifies whether the key contains a symmetric key or an asymmetric key pair and the encryption algorithms or signing algorithms that the key supports.
 Valid values: `SYMMETRIC_DEFAULT`,  `RSA_2048`, `RSA_3072`, `RSA_4096`, `HMAC_256`, `ECC_NIST_P256`, `ECC_NIST_P384`, `ECC_NIST_P521`, or `ECC_SECG_P256K1`.
 Defaults to `SYMMETRIC_DEFAULT`.
 For help with choosing a key spec, see the [AWS KMS Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-choose.html).
-* `policy` - (Optional) A valid policy JSON document.
+* `policy` - (Optional, **Deprecated** use `aws_kms_key_policy_attachment` instead) A valid policy JSON document.
 Although this is a key policy, not an IAM policy, an [`aws_iam_policy_document`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_policy_document), in the form that designates a principal, can be used.
 For more information about building policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).

 ~> **NOTE:** Note: All KMS keys must have a key policy.
 If a key policy is not specified, AWS gives the KMS key a [default key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default) that gives all principals in the owning account unlimited access to all KMS operations for the key.
 This default key policy effectively delegates all access control to IAM policies and KMS grants.